Connected Multiomics Walkthrough

 • Click Remove background mutations.

-• Set filtering criteria, then click Finish.
+• Use the default filtering criteria, then click Finish.

 If you need to filter variants on more than one databases, run the Remove background mutations tasks sequentially.